2015 Canadian $20 The Canadian Home Front: Transcontinental Railroad - 1 oz Fine Silver Coin - no outside box

 Bullion Gold & Silver Coins, Bars:

-1/2 oz, 1 oz, 10 oz, kilo pure gold and silver bullion coins, wafers, bars, rounds, etc are available for in-store pick-up only, no shipping options available.
+1/2 oz, 1 oz, 10 oz, kilo pure gold and silver bullion coins, wafers, bars, rounds, etc are available for in-store pick-up and shipping within Canada only.

 No verbal price reservations, holds, lock-ins.
 Price is sensitive to up-to-the-minute purchase.

-Accepted payments included cash, bank transfer, certified cheque.
+Accepted payments included cash, e-transfer, bank wire transfer, certified cheque.
 No credit cards.

 Shipping: